 - Copies over auto-completes from the current default mail profile if the source is Exchange

 - Sets Cached Mode to 1 year (12 months) for downloading mail for the new OST file in the new Outlook profile.
 Auto-completes were previously copied from the user's .NK2 file but are now copied from MAPI.

 DeploymentPro does not:

-- Install a new copy of Microsoft Office or Outlook
+- Install a new copy of Microsoft or Outlook

 - Install service pack updates for Microsoft Office or Outlook

-- Install the Microsoft Office 365 desktop setup utility
+- Install the Microsoft 365 desktop setup utility

-- Import existing PSTs into the Office 365 mailbox
+- Import existing PSTs into the Microsoft 365 mailbox

 - Set the New Messages or Replies/Forwards default signatures.
 These need to be set manually DeploymentPro does, however, copy over the signatures from the current default profile.
 They just need to be chosen and set to be used for new messages and replies/forwards